petterbejo/favorite-places-app/README.md

 This development plan is actually more of a to do-list.
 I'm planning to do thing more or less in the order described here:

-1. Dockerize and deploy to start using it
+1. Deploy to start using it
 3. Create endpoint to upload a CSV with multiple markers
 6. Make it possible to add more than one link
 6. Make it possible to add photos